TryGhost/GQL/README.md

-This GQL expression: `image+posts.$count:>1+posts.published_at:<2016-01-01+posts.published_at:>=2015-01-01` when executed against the `users` collection would be converted to the following JSON object:
+This GQL expression: `image+posts.$count:>1+posts.published_at:<2016-01-01+posts.published_at:>=2015-01-01` when executed against the `users` collection is converted to the following JSON object:

 ```
 {
     filter: {
-        image: 1,
+        image: { $ne: null },
         posts: {
             published_at: {
                 $lt: '2016-01-01',